dokester/BayesicFitting/docs/Dimensions.md

 independent and identically distributed with respect to the other walkers and more specificly to the place it started from.

-Each engine is called with the list of walkers and the value of the lowLogLikelihood constraint, `lowL`.
-All engines have attributes like `nstep` and maybe `size` to govern the number of steps and the step size.
+Each engine starts with the list of walkers and the value of the lowLogLikelihood constraint, `lowL`.
+The engines have attributes like `nstep` to govern the number of steps and the Galilian also has `size` and `maxtrial` to set the step size and the maximum number of trial steps.
 Other attributes may be present in an engine to select different variants.

 When it returns, the list of walkers is updated with a new independent and identically distributed (iid) walker to replace the discarded one.
 It is